jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Windows.md

 # Installation for Windows
 Make sure you read the [Getting Started](Getting-Started) page.
 1. **Download and install an ASIO Driver**.
 It is recommended to use a sound card/interface with a native ASIO driver.
-If you don't have an external sound card, you probably need to install a generic driver like [ASIO4ALL](https://www.asio4all.org){: target="_blank" rel="noopener noreferrer"}. **Note:** Do not fall for ads!
-Download the ASIO4ALL installer by scrolling down a bit!
+If you don't have an external sound card, you probably need to install a generic driver like ASIO4ALL.
 For more information scroll down to the [ASIO](#asio) section.
 1. [Download Jamulus]({{ site.download_root_link }}{{ site.download_file_names.windows }}){: .button}\\
 **Mirror 2:** [SourceForge](https://sourceforge.net/projects/llcon/files/latest/download)
 1. **Install Jamulus**: Double click the installer to launch it.
 If you get a warning notice from SmartScreen, click on "More info" and "Run anyway" to install Jamulus.
 (If you grabbed a new version of Jamulus and are one of the first people who downloaded it, Jamulus won't be whitelisted by SmartScreen yet.
 We don't pay for code signing.)